Book – Start Where You Are (Summary)

-In the context of being kind to ourselves, Start Where You Are shows how our greatest asset is our own vulnerability that we so desperately protect.
+In the context of being kind to ourselves, Start Where You Are shows how our greatest asset is our vulnerability, which we so desperately protect.

-With insight and humor, Pema Chödrön presents down-to-earth guidance on how we can “start where we are, embracing rather than denying the painful aspects of our lives.
+With insight and humor, Pema Chödrön presents down-to-earth guidance on how to “start where we are, embracing rather than denying the painful aspects of our lives.

-In our era, where we are often close to our own feeling, and withdraw from self and others, this book helps in opening up to self and others.
+In our era, where we are often close to our feelings and withdraw from ourselves and others, this book helps us open up to ourselves and others.

 About the Author –

-Chödrön has written several dozen books and audiobooks including The Wisdom of No Escape, When Things Fall Apart, and is principal teacher at Gampo Abbey in Nova Scotia.
+Chödrön has written several dozen books and audiobooks, including The Wisdom of No Escape When Things Fall Apart, and is the principal teacher at Gampo Abbey in Nova Scotia.

 About the Book –

-Start where you are frames Pema’s teachings on compassion around fifty-nine traditional Tibetan Buddhist maxims, or slogans, such as: “Always apply only a joyful state of mind,” “Don’t seek other’s pain as the limbs of your own happiness,” and “Always meditate on whatever provokes resentment.”
+Start where you frame Pema’s teachings on compassion around fifty-nine traditional Tibetan Buddhist maxims or slogans, such as: “Always apply only a joyful state of mind,” “Don’t seek other’s pain as the limbs of your happiness,” and “Always meditate on whatever provokes resentment.”

-Pema learnt teachings in the book from Tibetan teacher Jamgon Kongtrul the great.
-This teaching is Called the Lojong (Meaning “Mind Training) teachings, which also include a very supportive meditation practice called Tonglen and the practice of working with the seven points of mind training.
+Pema learned teachings in the book from Tibetan teacher Jamgon Kongtrul the Great.
+This teaching is Called the Lojong (Meaning “Mind Training) teachings, which also include a very supportive meditation practice called Tonglen and working with the seven points of mind training.

-These practices show us how to accept ourselves, how to relate directly with suffering, how to stop running away from the painful aspects of our lives.
+These practices show us how to accept ourselves, relate directly to suffering, and stop running away from the painful aspects of our lives.
 They show us how to work openheartedly with life just as it is.

 1) What Book Teaches –

-- That which is unwanted and rejected in ourselves and in others can be seen and felt with honesty and compassion.
+- That unwanted rejection in ourselves and others can be seen and felt with honesty and compassion.
 This is teaching on how to be there for others without withdrawing.

 2) No Escape, No Problem –

-- Pema claims there is no need of self-improvement and we are good as we are.
+- Pema claims there is no need for self-improvement, and we are as good as we are.
 All the things we like and dislike about our life are our wealth.
 We are just one blink away from being fully awake.
-When we look at life this way, it feels us with hope.
+When we look at life this way, it fills us with hope.

 3) Lojong Teachings –

-- The basic teachings of Lojong is to embrace pain by holding on to our seat, going closer to it instead of running from it.
-Out instinct is to run from bad experience and hold on to good.
+- The basic teachings of Lojong are to embrace pain by holding on to our seat and going closer to it instead of running from it.
+Our instinct is to run from bad experiences and hold on to sound.

-- Lojong teachings encourages readers to share good with others instead of holding on it and use unwanted experience to awaken our heart and let it soften us.
+- Lojong teachings encourage readers to share generously with others instead of holding onto it and using unwanted experiences to awaken our hearts and let them soften us.

-- Whether it’s pain or pleasure, through Lojong practice we come to have a sense of letting our experience be as it is without trying to manipulate it, push it away, or grasp it.
+- Whether it’s pain or pleasure, through Lojong practice, we have a sense of letting our experience be as it is without trying to manipulate it, push it away, or grasp it.

-- Labeling thoughts while MEDITATION is catching ourselves when we are distracted from breath and gently label it as “THINKING” and return to breath without judging, making drifting good or bad.
+- Labeling thoughts while MEDITATION is catching ourselves when we are distracted from breath and gently label it as “THINKING” and return to breath without judging, making drifting excellent or bad.